joubs/chowder_impl/README.md

 flake8                       # Run the lint tool
 ```

+** By default, Pytorch is installed with cpuonly version.
+One can run the application to train on GPU without changing
+the code by installing the CUDA compatible version, please check [this page to do so.](https://pytorch.org/get-started/locally/)
 ## Run the application

 The main application is registered as an entry point.
 After installation, it can be run with the following command: